-With so many types of room thermostat to choose from, you’re sure to find the right fit for your home heating budget.
+With so many types to choose from, you’re sure to find a product to suit your budget.

-Manual room thermostats have the lowest cost, while smart thermostats carry a higher price - although the smarter the thermostat, the more you’ll eventually save on your optimised home heating usage!
+Manual room thermostats are the cheapest, while a smart thermostat kit will come at a higher price - although the smarter the thermostat, the more you’ll eventually save on your bills!

 All in all, room thermostats are key to optimising your home heating - the smart choice for real control of your home comfort.